-Strong candidates are likely to appreciate the highly co-operative nature of this conversation, and to see that all the members of Bastille are helping each other out.
-They may also comment on the unusual change of roles when Dan asks Andrea how are you feeling and the resulting confusion shown by Andrea: well (.) i mean (.) im umm before she collects herself and gets back to asking the questions herself.
-If they pursue any such a line of argument in a balanced and coherent way, they are likely to gain higher marks.
+Strong candidates are likely to appreciate the highly co-operative nature of this conversation, and to see that David and Catherine are showing interest in Jess's story and encouraging her to continue by their reactions and responses.
+If they pursue such a line of argument in a balanced and coherent way, they are likely to gain higher marks.

-NB: These must not be seen as prescriptive or 'finite' lists.
+Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.